AnaHill/AnaHill.github.io/academic.md

-## <span id="DocLaTex">Write LaTeX documents together with co-authors that use MS Word</span>
+## <span id="DocLaTex">📄✍️ Write LaTeX documents together with co-authors that use MS Word</span>
 Project [page](https://github.com/AnaHill/Write-LaTeX-documents-using-Word) explains how to use this tool.

 Tools: **Powershell**, **Pandoc**, **LaTeX**, **Markdown**

 Do you want to use LaTeX for you (scientific) paper, but struggling when co-authors, such as you supervisor, do not use it, and therefore Word is preferred?
 This is tool for you!
 Minimize hasszle of exporting files in different formats and copy-paste text from one format to another, while still be able to write LaTeX-documents and publish high-quality papers.

-For example, this paper freely available [here](https://ieeexplore.ieee.org/document/10242335) was written using this tool.
+For example, following paper freely available [here](https://ieeexplore.ieee.org/document/10242335) was written using this tool:
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "maki2024fuzzy" %}